TheHive-Project/TheHiveDocs/README.md

 Information, news and updates are regularly posted on [TheHive Project Twitter account](https://twitter.com/thehive_project) and on [the blog](https://blog.thehive-project.org/).

 ## Contributing
 We welcome your contributions.
-Please feel free to fork the code, play with it, make some patches and send us pull requests.
+Please feel free to fork the code, play with it, make some patches and send us pull requests using [issues](https://github.com/CERT-BDF/TheHive/issues).

+We do have a [Code of conduct](code_of_conduct.md).
+Make sure to check it out before contributing..

 ## Support
 Please [open an issue on GitHub](https://github.com/CERT-BDF/TheHive/issues) if you'd like to report a bug or request a feature.
 We are also available on [Gitter](https://gitter.im/TheHive-Project/TheHive) to help you out.